jeromeguillaume/kong-plugin-python-xml-request-handling/README.md

 </soap:Envelope>
 ```
 ### Example #1: adding a Tag in XML request of ```calcWebService```  by using XSLT
-The plugin applies a XSLTransformation on XML request.
+The plugin applies a XSLT Transformation on XML request.
 In this example the XSLT **adds the value ```<b>8</b>```** that will be not present in the request.
 Configure the plugin with:
 - ```XsltTransform``` property with this XSLT definition: